 The snake can represent many different things, but usually the energy that expresses as our life processes.
 If we think of a person’s life from conception to death, we see a flowing moving event, similar in many ways to the speeded-up films of a seed growing into a plant, flowering and dying.
 The snake depicts the force, purpose or energy behind that movement.
 It is the force of life, the latent energy or potential within us – that leads us both to growth and death, along with the passionate emotions and urges that drive us so powerfully

-In the destructive aspect the snake represents the poisonous thoughts and emotions that can destroy you.
+In the destructive aspect the snake represents the poisonous thoughts and emotions that can destroy you; the awful things we do to ourselves, to Life in us.
 We tend to depict this facet of the snake as biting or attacking us, even though we have ourselves given rise to such poisonous emotions as hate and guilt.
 Because our thinking and emotions are an expression of our life energy, you are capable of directing the creative force of life toward self destruction.
 As an example of this, a dreamer exploring her snake dream saw that it represented her flight or fight instincts.
 This linked with her aggressive and protective feelings in connection with the way men had acted with her.
 The problem was that the snake was in a poisonous, strangling and killing mode.
 This, she realised, showed how she had withheld, strangled, her anger about what had happened, and that anger was turned inward, poisoning or strangling her flow of full life.

 The opposite is also true.
 The power of life and death can be directed creatively.
 Then the snake is seen in its healing role in dreams, and in ancient times was shown in the form of the staff with two snakes coiling up it – caduceus – still used today as a symbol of the medical profession.
 See: energysex dreams.